qinzian/Custom-Tracker/readme.txt

 Issue:
 - relationship between Form, Folder, and Record is very messy right now (Soln: folder only has connection to record.
 Records hold one instance of data entry, Folder holds summary of Records, Form provides Folder with init info on Folder.template)

+* since github preview doesn't work with angular scripts, feel free to view this project by downloading the whole package and open up "index.html"